CodeYourFuture/GitHomeworkFixErrors/homework.md

 What program do we use to write code at CodeYourFuture?

-Microsoft Word
+VS Code

 ## Question 17

 What do you use "Commit Messages" for?

-To record what changes you made to the code
+To specify about the change you have done.

 ## Question 18

 Where can I look to find help with Git?

 The Git Cheatsheet!
+Or to the GIt webpage